maalth/Pi-hole-TLS-using-Cloudflare-2024-Update/README.md

 ```

-10. Add this single line into cloudflare
+10. Add this single line into cloudflare.ini

 ```
    dns_cloudflare_api_token = (Your API token from Cloudflare)